 Cruise ships to Alderney Island Channel Islands dock (anchor) at St Anne - port town on the northern coast.

 The Alderney cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
-By zooming-out you can see other cruise ship ports located near Alderney, Channel Islands.
+By zooming-out you can see other cruise ship ports located near Alderney, St Anne, Channel Islands.

 If you lose the Alderney location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.